What Are Operational Risks?

-“Operational Risks” is a risk that includes errors because of the system, human intervention, incorrect data or because of other technical problems.
-Every firm or individual has to deal with such operational risk in completing any task/delivery.
+“Operational Risks” is a risk that includes errors because of the system, human intervention, incorrect data, or because of other technical problems.
+Every firm or individual has to deal with such an operational risk in completing any task/delivery.

 #1 – Human Error

-We can also refer to this as fat finger input error.
-This type of error is the most common and biggest risk to the organization or individual.
+We can also refer to this as a fat finger input error.
+This error is the most common and significant risk to the organization or individual.
 It may also relate to the skill issue of the processor.
 This type of error evolves when incorrect input is because of human error.
-The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, incomplete knowledge, inconsistent processing, genuine input error or more.
-However, processing of such an error may affect the output seriously and may also lead to a loss.
+The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, insufficient knowledge, inconsistent processing, genuine input error, or more.
+However, processing such an error may affect the output seriously and may also lead to a loss.

 #2 – Technical Error

 This includes system glitches.
-Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application or an unknown missing bridge.
-Sometimes, the output received may be off from actual expected result but because of technical unknown defects, it may be difficult to catch.
+Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application, or a new missing bridge.
+Sometimes, the output received may be off from the expected result, but because of unknown technical defects, it may be challenging to catch.

 #3 – Gap in Flow

 Sometimes, information is missing from the source itself because of data lag or restrictions.
 In such cases, the output gets affected.
-The required output varies from that desired and may put the process at a risk.
+The required production varies from that desired and may put the process at risk.

 #4 – Uncontrollable Events

-These include effects from an external environment like political scenarios, weather changes, syndromes affecting living beings, outdated technology, etc. which affect performance and quality of processors and hence puts the output at a risk.
+These include effects from an external environment like political scenarios, weather changes, syndromes affecting living beings, outdated technology, etc., which affect the performance and quality of processors and put the output at risk.

 #5 – Intentional Frauds

-There have been cases where intentional conflict of interests has arisen resulting in an illegal profit to trade executors.
-Most of the organizations have a clause in their policies which the employees have to abide by, for fighting against conflict of interests and fraudulent practices, failing which they meet with extreme consequences.
+There have been cases where intentional conflict of interests has arisen, resulting in an illegal profit to trade executors.
+Most organizations have a clause in their policies that the employees have to abide by fighting against conflict of interests and fraudulent practices, failing which they meet with extreme consequences.
 However, if such an event occurs, the firm has to bear monetary and defame losses, which are sometimes irrecoverable.

 ABC Corp deals in providing financial services to its clients.
 They process their client’s credit ratings based on various parameters.
-In one case, the processor made an input error during which he inputs $1,000,000 instead of $100,000.
+In one case, the processor made an input error, wherein he inputted $1,000,000 instead of $100,000.
 As a result, the client’s credit rating changed from B to AA.

-Anna is a technical analyst who works on applications of her organization.
+Anna is a technical analyst who works on applications for her organization.
+She created an application recently for the accounts department to create invoices.
 Operation departments use such applications to produce output.
-She created an application recently for the accounts department to create invoices.

-Such type of error is a technical error that creates operational risk and can be identified only upon considerable effects.
+Such an error is a technical error that creates operational risk and can be identified only upon considerable effects.
 It may be possible we may miss them for smaller immaterial transactions.

-Below is the personal account entries created by Mr. Brown for August.
+Below are the personal account entries created by Mr Brown for August.

-Based on the above Mr. Brown should have savings of $6,000 at the end of the month.
-However, actual cash left with him is only $4,000.
+Based on the above, Mr. Brown should have savings of $6,000 at the end of the month.
+However, the actual cash left with him is only $4,000.

-After tallying all expenses and income, Mr. Brown found out that he was missing out a donation of $2,000 he makes once during the year.
+After tallying all expenses and income, Mr. Brown discovered that he was missing out on a donation of $2,000 he makes once a year.
 After including this expense, his accounts were tallied.

 Thus, there is an operational risk of data inclusion for accurate output.

 - Effects due to operational risks may create irrecoverable losses.
-Sometimes, the losses can also lead to cancellation of licenses for the responsible employee and/or the organization as a whole.
+Sometimes, the losses can also lead to the cancellation of licenses for the responsible employee and the organization.

-- Creates damage to the brand name to the employee as well as to the organization.
-It can lead to lifetime losses and trust in the market for such employees and/or the organization.
+- It creates damage to the brand name of the employee as well as to the organization.
+It can lead to lifetime losses and trust in the market for such employees and the organization.

-- The effect created due to operational risk can be identified and assessed only after significant losses are met.
-Every organization has a bar created for immaterial losses incurred, only over which the cause for a material loss is investigated.
+- The effect created due to operational risk management can be identified and assessed only after significant losses are met.
+Every organization has a bar for immaterial losses incurred only when the cause of a material loss is investigated.

 - Once an error is noticed, it may or not be reversible and corrected.
 Even if it can be reversed, there are chances of losses already incurred.
 Hence, it is best to create proper control checks at all steps of any process.

-This has been a guide to what are Operational Risks and its definition.
-Here we discuss the top 5 types of operational risks along with examples, disadvantages, and limitations.
+This has been a guide to what are Operational Risks.
+We explain them with examples, types, differences with strategic risks, advantages & disadvantages.
 You can learn more about risks from the following articles –